MakeSchool-Tutorials/ecommerce-tutorial/P12-Shopping-Cart-Features/content.md

 > - Style all the buttons inside the shopping cart (CSS)
 > - Remove the dots on the list of items in the shopping cart (CSS)
 > - Customize your ecommerce site by changing the theme of the navbar, body and footer (CSS)
 > - In the navbar, there is a link called 'cart'.
 Currently if you click on it, it doesn’t do anything.
 Connect the link to the shopping cart so that when a user clicks on cart, it takes them to the footer where the cart is located.

 # Feedback and Review - 2 minutes

+**If you haven't filled out the tutorial survey, please do so now!**

 **We promise this won't take longer than 2 minutes!**